 It's coming into the winter months and most of my summer fruit is gone for another year.
 It's time for fall/winter fruit.
 Apples, pears, persimmons, cranberries.
 These simple tarts highlight winter fruit and fill the house with the smells of autumn, at the same time.

-I also love the fact that they can be assembled ahead of time, then just pop into the oven for about 20 minutes and be ready to serve, warm, 10 minutes later.
+I also love that they can be assembled ahead of time, then popped into the oven for about 20 minutes and be ready to serve, warm, 10 minutes later.
 Perfect for company, perfect for family, perfect for the holidays.

 Did I say easy?
 Quick?
 Delicious?
 Yes, I did.
 And here is how to make them